 Heat can cause the dye in synthetic fabrics to bleed through heat transfer vinyl or the inks used in screen printing.
-This is called dye migration.
+This is called dye migration, or “bleeding.”
 Fabrics continue to trend toward polyester and other synthetic blends.
 Because of this, dye migration is front and center for today’s garment decorators.
 Heat transfer on synthetic materials is possible but requires special handling to avoid issues.
-This post will cover the ins-and-outs of dye migration and how to prevent it.
+This post will cover the ins-and-outs of dye migration and how to stop bleeding.
 After reading, you’ll be prepared to block dye migration head on.

 What is Dye Migration?

 Dye migration occurs when the ink used to dye the fibers of a polyester fabric are reheated to above 280°F. At this temperature, the inks are released from the garment’s fibers.
 When they are released the dyes will come through heat transfer vinyl and cause bleeding.
-This dye transfer can happen any time the garment is heated – in a dryer or a hot car for example.
+This bleeding can happen any time the garment is heated – in a dryer or a hot car for example.

 Dye migration will only happen in 100% polyester or synthetic fabrics or blends with a high polyester or synthetic content.
 It happens because of the dying process used to color these synthetics.
 Heat and pressure are used to dye these fabrics so heat and pressure reapplied may risk re-releasing the dye.
 This is especially true with sublimated garments.
 Use the most caution when using heat transfer materials on sublimated jerseys.

 How to Prevent Dye Migration

 The first step in blocking dye migration is to check the care label.
 It will tell you the percentage of each fiber in your garment.
 The higher the polyester count the more watchful you’ll need to be.